Nartanasala (1963 film): Plot

 The Pandavas complete 12 years of forest life as a part of their 13-year exile stipulation of a rigged dice game they were defeated in by the Kauravas.
 As per the rule, in the 13th year, the Pandavas and their wife Draupadi have to assume different identities and live incognito until the upcoming Vijayadasami.
 In case their real identity is unveiled, they have to repeat their 13-year exile.
-That would give a chance to the Kauravas to stop the Pandavas from attacking and gaining the reigns of the Kuru Kingdom for a longer period, and possibly forever.
+That would give a chance to the Kauravas to stop the Pandavas from attacking and gaining the reigns of the Kuru kingdom for a longer period, and possibly forever.
 The Pandavas choose the Matsya Kingdom ruled by Virata, a kind-hearted but weak-spirited king.
 They hope to find employment in the king's palace.

 Arjuna, one of the Pandavas, recollects a curse that could help him stay incognito for one year.
 In the past, Arjuna was felicitated by Indra, the king of deities for gaining the divine weapon, Pasupatastra, from Lord Siva through dedicated devotion.
 The celestial dancer Urvasi falls in love with Arjuna, but he rejects her advances as he considered her a motherly figure.
 Feeling insulted, Urvasi cursed him to lose his masculinity and turn into a eunuch.
 Indra arrived and asked Arjuna to treat this curse as a blessing in disguise as the 13th year is arriving.
 Taking this into account, Arjuna turns into a transgender dance teacher Brihannala.

-The remaining assume different identities based on their strengths — Dharma Raju (Yudhishthira) as the advisor and dice player Kankubhattu, Bhima as the cook Valabha, Nakula as horse groomsman Damagranthi, Sahadeva as cowherd Tantripala.
+The remaining Pandavas assume different identities based on their strengths — Dharma Raju (Yudhishthira) as the advisor and dice player Kankubhattu, Bhima as the cook Valabha, Nakula as horse groomsman Damagranthi, Sahadeva as cowherd Tantripala.
 Draupadi meets Virata's wife Sudeshna at a temple.
 She introduces herself as Sairandhri, an ill-fated woman married to five Gandharvas, and requests a job in her palace.
 Sudeshna agrees and promises that Sairandhri would never be used to perform unethical tasks and jobs.
 The Pandavas too join Virata's palace in these disguised forms and perform various duties.
 The Kauravas are in search of the Pandavas and their cousin Krishna learns about this.
 Arjuna's son Abhimanyu wishes to convey the same to the Pandavas and Krishna reluctantly agrees.
 Before sending him to Matsya, Krishna warns Abhimanyu not to reveal his real identity.
 Abhimanyu falls in love with Virata's daughter Uttara but does not reveal any details of his.
 Bruhannala, who teaches dance to Uttara, learns this and is happy.
 Uttara's brother Uttara Kumara too, wishes to see their alliance turn into a reality and waits for the opportunity.